anvex21/MovieReview/README.md

 }
 ```

-The response returns a **JWT token.** Include this token as Authorization: Bearer <token> for all protected endpoints.
+The response of the login request returns a **JWT token.** Include this token as Authorization: Bearer <token> for all protected endpoints.

 ---